 Last week I started watching “Modern Love” on Amazon Prime Video and felt more connected to a television series than I have in a very long time (I still love you, Outlander!).

-Typically, I’m an avid reader of the section on the New York Times, but there was something about seeing these stories come to life that made it all the more poignant.
+Typically, I’m an avid reader of the New York Times section, but there was something about seeing these stories come to life that made it all the more poignant.

 But before I get into it more, let me backtrack for a second.

-The reason I started watching the series was to give myself a break from what seemed like a week of endless stress, anxiety, and depression.
-I’ve mentioned many times on this blog that this year has been a rollercoaster, and I’m not shy to admit that I’m human and I experience human feelings.
+I started watching the series to give myself a break from what seemed like a week of endless stress, anxiety, and depression.
+I’ve mentioned many times on this blog that this year has been a rollercoaster, and I’m not shy to admit that I’m human and experience human emotions.

 It would be dishonest to say that life is a linear constant of joy.
 Sometimes I need time to disconnect and reel it in, see it more clearly.